1974 Virginia Slims Championships

 The 1974 Virginia Slims Championships were the third season-ending WTA Tour Championships, the annual tennis tournament for the best female tennis players in singles on the 1974 Virginia Slims circuit.
-It was held from October 14–19, in Los Angeles, United States.
+It was held on indoor carpet courts from October 14 through October 19, 1974 at the Los Angeles Sports Arena in Los Angeles, United States.
 The 16 best performers of the circuit qualified for the championship as well as the four best doubles teams.
 Third-seeded Evonne Goolagong won the singles title and the accompanying $32,000 first prize.